Blocking email by the “From:” address is seriously overrated; it’s effectively useless.

 Is blocking good for anything?

-Blocking email is good as a start for just about anything that isn’t spam.
+Blocking email is good for anything that isn’t spam.

-For example, if there’s an individual that you specifically want to block, you can block their email address.
+For example, if there’s a specific individual you want to block, you can block their email address.